 To identify which level of longitudinal measurement invariance holds for each model, we followed the recommendation of Mackinnon et al. (2022).
 Mackinnon et al. (2022) provided several criteria to access model fit for measurement invariance, one of these is the delta CFI (of .01) which is also recommended by a simulation study (Cheung & Rensvold, 2002).
 We decided to rely only on a ΔCFI of -.01 or more to conclude that the model with the largest CFI should be chosen.
 This means that if the ΔCFI is inferior or equal to -.01 we will choose the more parsimonious model and conclude for the longitudinal invariance of the specific level (metric, or scalar, or residual).
 Before pre-registration, we made choices about which metrics and cut-offs we would base our conclusion and interpretation of the subscale’s performance.
 But we acknowledge a lack of clear norms in the field about which metric to choose for our planned analyses.
-So, in addition to our pre-registered metric and cut-offs, we reported the results of other fit metrics even though we did not plan to use them for inferences and did not preregister any cut-of-value for them.
+So, in addition to our pre-registered metric and cut-offs, we report in Table 2 the results of other fit metrics even though we did not plan to use them for inferences and did not preregister any cut-of-value for them.
 This process will allow other researchers, who would prefer other indicators or cut-offs than ours, to be able to evaluate our models according to their criteria.

-Out of the four STRAQ-1 subscales, two reached longitudinal scalar invariance across two-time points, but none of the models had sufficient power to detect the invariance.
+Out of the four STRAQ-1 subscales, two reached longitudinal scalar invariance across two-time points.
 Table 2 provides a complete description of the fits of all the models.
-Based on the results of the longitudinal CFA models (and their insufficient post-hoc power), we consider the Social Thermoregulation, Solitary Thermoregulation, High-Temperature Sensitivity, and Risk Avoidance subscales to be non-invariant across two time points.
+Based on the results of the longitudinal CFA models, we considered longitudinally invariant the subscales that reached scalar invariance.
+The Social Thermoregulation (Configural-Metric ΔCFI: +.014; Metric-Scalar ΔCFI < .001) and High-Temperature Sensitivity (Configural-Metric ΔCFI: +.012; Metric-Scalar ΔCFI < .001) subscales met our criteria to reach scalar invariance, and thus are considered longitudinally invariant across two-time points.
+By contrast, the Risk Avoidance and Solitary Thermoregulation subscales were considered longitudinally non-invariant across two time points.
+The Risk Avoidance subscale failed to reach metric invariance (Configural-Metric ΔCFI = - .027).
+The configural model of the Solitary Thermoregulation subscale had insufficient fit to the data (χ2 = 158.05, CFI = .899, RMSEA = .061, 90% CI RMSEA = [.043, .077], SRMR = .072).
+Based on these analyses, the Social Thermoregulation and High-Temperature Sensitivity constructs are thus respectively similar across two-time points and their latent scores can be meaningfully compared in our dataset.
+The Risk Avoidance and Solitary Thermoregulation constructs are thus respectively dissimilar across two-time points and their latent scores comparison may not be meaningful in our dataset.

 Table 2.